TAN-AIK-CHONG/Travel-Planner-Bot/readme.md

 ## Hosting

-We hosted our Telegram Bot on PythonAnywhere. (https://www.pythonanywhere.com/)
+We hosted our Telegram Bot on PythonAnywhere by Anaconda. (https://www.pythonanywhere.com/)